sglogger/wp-swinog-events/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Fixed: editing presentation metadata no longer wipes the linked PDF / slide deck for posts whose file lives in the legacy `wp_custom_attachment` meta.
+The save handler now only deletes the file reference when the user clicks "Remove file"; an empty picker field means "no change".
+* Improved: presentation/agenda abstracts are no longer truncated to 40 words – the full abstract is rendered.
+* Improved: abstract formatting saved in the editor (bold, italic, links, paragraphs, lists, …) is preserved on the agenda and presentations list.
+Output is sanitised via `wp_kses_post`.

 = 1.0.6 =
 * Added `[swinog_list_all_events]` shortcode to list all event pages (child pages of the current page) on a parent "Events" landing page.